zywulucky/Sampling-via-CNARW/README.md

 Note that, we implement all the related algorithms by using C++.
 We've also written some scripts that help us better control the execution of algorithms.

-The First step:
+First step:
-  The role of related folders.
-    CNRW_version:　this folder contains four files related to the algorithm CNRW:　CNRW_RelativeError_Age.cpp, CNRW_RelativeError_Degree.cpp, CNRW_converge_Degree.cpp and CNRW_converge_PairSimilarity.cpp.
-In particular, CNRW_RelativeError_Age.cpp:　Given a query cost budget, esimate the proportion of interest in a product at a given age.
+    CNRW_version:　this folder contains four files related to the algorithm CNRW, they are, CNRW_RelativeError_Age.cpp:　Given a query cost budget, esimate the proportion of interesting in a product at a given age.
 And output relative error.
-       CNRW_RelativeError_Degree.cpp：Given a query cost budget, esimate the average degree of the corresponding graph.
+       CNRW_RelativeError_Degree.cpp：Given a query cost budget, esimate the average degree of corresponding graph.
 And output relative error.
-       CNRW_converge_Degree.cpp:　get the convergence to mean of CNRW when using the node degree as indicator of convergence.
+       CNRW_converge_Degree.cpp:　Get "the convergence to mean" of CNRW when use node degree as the indicator of convergence.
-       CNRW_converge_PairSimilarity.cpp: get the convergence to mean of CNBRW when using the node pair similarity as indicator of convergence. meanwhile, the node pair similarity is computed by utilizing Jaccard coefficient.
+       CNRW_converge_PairSimilarity.cpp: Get the "convergence to mean" of CNBRW when use node pair similarity as the indicator of convergence.
+The node pair similarity is computed by utilizing Jaccard coefficient.